dokkev/obsidian-valut/Physics Informed Machine Learning/Physical Models from Data Via Optimization.md

 - If you are modeling a physical problem such as pendulum, you are already embedding physics into ML. (such as trying to learn Lagrangian and Hamiltonian)
 #### Curate Data
 - If you collect enough data of the natural world, you have to learn physics like F=ma or E=mc^2 eventually.
 But this is very expensive.
-- If you know that your system has some symmetry or invariance which is another from of physics, you  can agument the data to
+- If you know that your system has some symmetry or invariance which is another form of physics, you can argument the data to have to transform your data to have symmetry and invariance.
+	-